 F5 on your keyboard.

 TouchGFX Simulator is now showing as a regular Windows application.
 The titlebar shows the application name.
 Click the "Start" button to interact with the example.

 Before moving on with the tutorial you can try out some more examples if you want.
-Just create a new project and select a new UI Template as before.
+Just click File->New and select a new UI Template as before.

 Running an Example on an STM32 Evaluation Kit

 In this step you will learn how to start a project for a STM32F746-Disco board and how to run one of the TouchGFX examples on that board.
 If you have no STM32 Evaluation Kit you can simply skip this step.
 If you have a different SMT32 Evaluation Kit have a look at the list of supported boards and see if you can find it there.

 TouchGFX Designer comes with a list of premade Application Templates that matches a wide range of STM32 Evaluation Kit.
 To base your project on such a template, start out again by creating a new project in TouchGFX Designer, by clicking "Examples" icon in the top left corner.

 Select the "Animated Image Example" (if it is not already selected).
 Click the "Select Board Setup" button to select a specific hardware.
 The default "Simulator" will only allow you to run on Windows.